vekatze/neut/book/src/terms.md

 ### Semantics

-`with/bind` is the syntax sugar defined by the following five translation rules:
+`with` / `bind` is the syntax sugar defined by the following five translation rules:

 ```neut
 // (1) -----------------------------------------------------